j2css/mithril-j2c/README.md

 ### `liveUpdate(j2cStyleDefinition)`

 This allows to add a dynamic style definition.
 It also returns the result of `j2c.scoped`, same like `attach`.
-Difference beween them is that the resulting css is cleared after redraw.
+Difference between them is that the resulting css is cleared after redraw.
 So you have to add this css during every redraw cycle.